joolstorrentecalo/gitlab-foss/doc/administration/reference_architectures/2k_users.md

 1. [Reconfigure GitLab](../restart_gitlab.md#reconfigure-a-linux-package-installation) for the changes to take effect.
 1. Note the PostgreSQL node's IP address or hostname, port, and plain text password.
-These details are necessary when configuring the [GitLab application server](#configure-gitlab-rails) later.
+These will be necessary when configuring the [GitLab application server](#configure-gitlab-rails) later.

 Advanced [configuration options](https://docs.gitlab.com/omnibus/settings/database.html)